 This allows a visual comparison to help decide if the matching results displayed are sensible or not.
-If shifts were calculated, the patterns will be displayed here with the relevant shift calculated.

 Right clicking on the matrix of results will produce the following options:

 Clicking on Copy (or alternatively selecting Copy from the Edit menu) will copy the contents of any selected cells to the clipboard.
 To copy only part or all of the results, drag a rectangle over the desired numbers, a blue highlight region will appear indicating the numbers selected.
 Now right click to produce the options and click on Copy.